stakater/stakater-docs/docs/content/sre/tenant-operator/usecases/integrationconfig.md

 Red Hat Single Sign-On [RHSSO](https://access.redhat.com/products/red-hat-single-sign-on) is based on the Keycloak project and enables you to secure your web applications by providing Web single sign-on (SSO) capabilities based on popular standards such as SAML 2.0, OpenID Connect and OAuth 2.0.

-If Bill the cluster admin has RHSSO configured in his cluster, than he can take benefit from Tenant-Operator's integration with RHSSO and Vault.
+If Bill the cluster admin has RHSSO configured in his cluster, than he can take benefit from Tenant Operator's integration with RHSSO and Vault.

-Tenant-Operator automatically allows tenant members to access Vault via OIDC(RHSSO authentication and authorization) to access secret paths for tenants where tenant members can securely save their secrets.
+Tenant Operator automatically allows tenant members to access Vault via OIDC(RHSSO authentication and authorization) to access secret paths for tenants where tenant members can securely save their secrets.

-Bill would first have to integrate RHSSO with Tenant-Operator by adding the details in integration config.
+Bill would first have to integrate RHSSO with Tenant Operator by adding the details in IntegrationConfig.
 [Visit here](../integration-config.html#rhsso-red-hat-single-sign-on) for more details.

 ```yaml
 rhsso: